snowch-notes/deep-learning/gradients.md

 > If the gradient vector field (`∇f`) points towards the steepest **increase**, then the *negative* of that vector field (`-∇f`) must point towards the steepest **decrease**.

 The gradient descent algorithm uses this opposing vector field as a guide.
 At any point, it calculates the gradient vector and then takes a small step in the opposite direction, iteratively walking downhill to find a minimum of the function.

+---

+## From Analogy to Application: The Network's Loss Function

+It's important to clarify how the simple `f(x, y, z) = x² + y² + z²` analogy translates to a real neural network.
+A key question arises: if each dimension is a parameter like a weight, does that parameter have its own simple function?

+The answer is **no**.
+The loss function of a neural network is a single, highly complex function where all parameters are deeply interconnected.
+Changing even one weight early in the network will ripple through all subsequent calculations and alter the final loss value.

+### One Function, Many Slopes

+So, how can we calculate a slope for each parameter if there isn't a separate function for each one?
+We do this by calculating the slope of the **one, single loss function** with respect to each parameter individually.

+The mathematical tool for this is the **partial derivative**.
+A partial derivative answers the question: "If I change *only this one parameter* by a tiny amount, while holding all other millions of parameters constant, how does the final loss value change?"

+### The Chain Rule: Linking Contribution to Slope

+In practice, a neural network calculates these millions of partial derivatives efficiently using an algorithm called **backpropagation**, which relies on the **chain rule** from calculus.

+Think of it like a complex assembly line.
+Backpropagation starts at the final error and works backward.
+It calculates how much the last stage contributed to the error, then how the stage before that contributed to the *last stage's* error, and so on.
+By chaining all these contributions together, it determines the total contribution of every single parameter to the final error.

+This "total contribution" is, by mathematical definition, the slope (the partial derivative) of the loss function with respect to that specific parameter.